-- Performance of Land Use Policies: Redevelopment in the area around the western terminus station has been underway for years and this area is now characterized by mixed-use and high rise multi-family buildings with some scattered office buildings.
+- Performance of Land Use Policies: Redevelopment in the area around the western terminus station has been underway for years and this area is now characterized by mixed-use and high rise multifamily buildings with some scattered office buildings.
 There is also some recent development in the eastern terminus station area that is transit-oriented in character.
-Recently completed or proposed transit-supportive projects in other station areas were not identified. - Potential Impact of Transit Investment on Regional Land Use: Redevelopment potential in the corridor appears to be moderate, with nearly 300 acres available on a golf course, mobile home communities, and research park infill.
+There are very limited examples of clearly transit-supportive development completed or planned elsewhere in the corridor. - Potential Impact of Transit Investment on Regional Land Use: Redevelopment potential in the corridor appears to be moderate, with nearly 300 acres available on a golf course, mobile home communities, and research park infill.
 At the eastern terminus, 42 percent of 920 acres of land is considered underutilized or vacant.
 Less redevelopment potential was noted in the western end of the corridor where development is already denser.
 The corridor is projected to see moderate growth.